 Who we’re looking for

-You don’t need to have any previous firefighting experience or be a weightlifting champion.
-Just the passion to protect and help your community, with a good level of fitness.
+You don’t need to have any previous firefighting experience.
+Just the passion to protect and help your community, and a good level of fitness.

 - be at least 18 years old at the start of employment, but you can apply before then.
 There is no maximum age limit for applications

 - have no unspent criminal convictions at the time you start employment.
 Unspent criminal convictions at the time of application can be discussed at the first contact meeting

 - have the right to work in the UK